 However, when it came to Thailand, there were 3 main things that were springing to the front of my mind and suddenly, I wasn’t feeling it:

-- It’s just going to be full of westerners getting pissed and throwing up at 8pm because they have no control
+- It’s just going to be full of westerners getting wasted and throwing up at 8pm because they have no control.

 - Thai Full Moon parties are so overrated – there are so many beautiful beaches around the world that haven’t been ruined for the sake of tourism so why bother?